Hans Globke: Gehlen organisation

-In 1950, Globke began working with Reinhard Gehlen, who Globke considered a close friend with complimentary views.
+In 1950, Globke began working with Reinhard Gehlen, who Globke considered a close friend with complementary views.
 An obsessive anti-communist, Gehlen was a former intelligence officer who had held the rank of lieutenant-general in the Heer during World War II.
 Gehlen was then the director of Foreign Armies East, a military intelligence organisation that operated against the Soviet Union on the Eastern Front.
 Gehlen had created the Gehlen Organization, known as The Org, in 1946 to spy on the Soviet Union, with approval and funding from the CIA.

 In April 1956, on orders from Adenauer, Globke established the Federal Intelligence Service (BND, Bundesnachrichtendienst), the successor organisation to the Gehlen Organisation.

 Nazi past

 Political debate

-The fact that a man like Globke played a leading role in German politics again shortly after the founding of the Federal Republic, triggered a bitter parliamentary debate on 12 July 1950 when Adolf Arndt then the legal spokesman for the Social Democratic Party (SPD), read an excerpt from the commentaries on the Nuremberg Laws in which Globke discusses whether or not "racial defilement" committed abroad could be punished.
+The fact that a man like Globke played a leading role in German politics again shortly after the founding of the Federal Republic triggered a bitter parliamentary debate on 12 July 1950 when Adolf Arndt, then the legal spokesman for the Social Democratic Party (SPD), read an excerpt from the commentaries on the Nuremberg Laws in which Globke discusses whether or not "racial defilement" committed abroad could be punished.
 Federal Interior Minister Gustav Heinemann (CDU) referred in his answer to the exonerating testimony of the Nuremberg prosecutor Robert Kempner, that Globke had served with his willingness to testify.

 Although Globke was controversial because of his Nazi past, Adenauer was loyal to Globke until the end of his term in 1963.
 On one hand, Adenauer commented on the debate over Globke's participation in the drafting of the Nuremberg race laws with the words "You don't throw away dirty water as long as you don't have clean water" (Man schüttet kein schmutziges Wasser weg, solange man kein sauberes hat).
-On the other hand, Adenauer stated in a newspaper interview on 25 March 1956 that claims Globke was a willing helper of the Nazis, lacked any basis.
-Many people, including from the ranks of the Catholic Church, certified that Globke had repeatedly campaigned on behalf of persecuted people.
+On the other hand, Adenauer stated in a newspaper interview on 25 March 1956 that the claims that Globke was a willing helper of the Nazis lacked any basis.
+Many people, including some from the ranks of the Catholic Church, certified that Globke had repeatedly campaigned on behalf of persecuted people.

 In the opinion of the journalist Harald Jähner, Globke's continued presence led to "disgraceful state measures to prevent criminal prosecution and obstruction of justice" and repeatedly offered the GDR a welcome opportunity to describe the Federal Republic as "fascist".
-This was especially true after 1960, when the Israeli intelligence service Mossad tracked Adolf Eichmann down in Argentina. that loyalty to Globke increasingly proved to be a burden on Adenauer's government.
+This was especially true after 1960, when the Israeli intelligence service Mossad tracked Adolf Eichmann down in Argentina; thus, loyalty to Globke increasingly proved to be a burden on Adenauer's government.
 The German Federal Intelligence Service (BND) had known since 1952 that Eichmann was living in Buenos Aires and working at Mercedes-Benz.

-Whether or not Globke knew of Adolf Eichmann's whereabouts in Argentina at the end of the 1950s was still the subject of political debate in May 2013 when the parliamentary group Alliance 90/The Greens asked the Bundestag for clarification of their relationship and the Federal Intelligence Service to Eichmann.
+Whether Globke knew of Adolf Eichmann's whereabouts in Argentina at the end of the 1950s was still the subject of political debate in May 2013 when the parliamentary group Alliance 90/The Greens asked the Bundestag for clarification of their relationship and the Federal Intelligence Service to Eichmann.
 The Bundestag was unable to answer it.